platformsh/platformsh-docs/sites/platform/src/add-services/opensearch.md

 export OPENSEARCH_HOSTS=[\"$OS_SCHEME://$OS_HOST:$OS_PORT\"]
 ```

-The above file &mdash; `.environment` in the `myapp` directory &mdash; is automatically sourced by {{< vendor/name >}} into the runtime environment, so that the variable `OPENSEARCH_HOSTS` can be used within the application to connect to the service.
+The above file — `.environment` in the `myapp` directory — is automatically sourced by {{< vendor/name >}} into the runtime environment, so that the variable `OPENSEARCH_HOSTS` can be used within the application to connect to the service.

 Note that `OPENSEARCH_HOSTS` and all {{< vendor/name >}}-provided environment variables like `{{% vendor/prefix %}}_RELATIONSHIPS`, are environment-dependent.
 Unlike the build produced for a given commit, they can't be reused across environments and only allow your app to connect to a single service instance on a single environment.